sergiocampama/Launchpad/README.md

 ### Dependencies

-To compile the binaries, I assume that mspgcc is installed.
+To compile the binaries, I assume that mspgcc uniarch is installed.
 If it's not, check out the last part of this README.
 It's not trivial.

 To install the binaries on the Launchpad I use `mspdebug`, which is fairly easy to install, and can be found in [here](http://mspdebug.sourceforge.net/)